The Children’s Guild’s Philosophy of Education

 Education and Curriculum

-All programs follow the Maryland College and Career Ready Standards, in addition to the Baltimore County Curriculum, Baltimore City Curriculum, Anne Arundel County Curriculum, Harford County Curriculum, and the District of Columbia Learning Outcomes, as needed.
+All programs follow the Maryland College and Career Ready Standards, in addition to the Baltimore County Curriculum (Grades 1-12) and Anne Arundel County Curriculum (K).
+We also use the Essentials For Life Curriculum for our Vocational Programming

 The curriculum offerings include the core subjects – English/Language Arts, Mathematics, Science, and Social Studies.
 At Transformation Academy, we enhance this curriculum by focusing on independent living skills, activities of daily living, and job readiness skills to help them achieve their highest level of independence.